nounsDAO/nouns-monorepo/README.md

 ### punks-webapp

-The [punks webapp](packages/punks-webapp) is the frontend for interacting with Punks auctions as hosted at [nouns.wtf](https://nouns.wtf).
+The [punks webapp](packages/punks-webapp) is the frontend for interacting with DAO Punks auctions as hosted at [punks.auction](https://punks.auction).

 ## Quickstart